gogognome/gogochess/README.md

 The following features will be implemented soon, so keep an eye on this project:

-* When human player promotes a pawn, let the human player select the new type of piece
-* Fix issues when toggling from computer player to human player and vice versa
-* Finish positional analysis of middle game and endgame
+* Finish the positional analysis of the endgame